 ("PHEV") - this type of vehicle combines a gasoline or diesel engine with an electric motor and a rechargeable battery.
 Modern PHEVs can be driven in electric mode over varying distances before the combustion engine is required.
-Unlike earlier hybrids that use gasoline as their main power source, PHEVs can be plugged-in and recharged from an outlet, allowing them to drive extended distances using only electricit allowing them to drive extended distances using only electricity.
+Unlike earlier hybrids that use gasoline as their main power source, PHEVs can be plugged-in and recharged from an outlet, allowing them to drive extended distances using only electricity.